teambit/docs/docs/bit-basics/06-add-components.md

 };
 ```

-Head over to the [compositions tab](https://localhost:3000/base/button/~compositions) to see all of the `button` compositions we just created.
+Head over to the 'compositions' tab to see the various `Button` compositions being rendered.